-- For long-term operation, the current should remain in the green area. - Short-term operation is possible with the current in the yellow area. - If the current rises to the red area, the inverter reduces its output voltage to protect itself.
+- For long-term operation, the current should remain in the green area. - Short-term operation is possible with the current in the yellow area. - If the current rises to the red area, the inverter reduces its output voltage to protect itself and will shut down soon after.

-OVER TEMP Indicator
+OVER TEMP Indicator (and Alarm)

-The OVER TEMP LED (light emitting diode) indicates that the inverter has shut itself down because it has overheated.
+The OVER TEMP LED (light emitting diode) and audible alarm indicate that the inverter has shut itself down because it has overheated.
 The inverter may overheat because it has been operated at power levels above its continuous output rating, or because it has been installed in a location that does not allow it to dissipate heat properly.
-The inverter will restart automatically once it has cooled off
+The inverter will restart automatically once it has cooled off.